 Global warming is considered to be the most severe threat to coral reefs.
-This is evident in an increase of frequency and severity of global coral bleaching events (loss of coral symbionts due to heat stress, picture 2.1 in slideshow at top of page) leading to coral death and reef degradation.
-While significant research has been done to understand the mechanisms of thermal tolerance (including Sawall’s previous post-doctoral project in the Red Sea), the current focus of the MABEE Lab is to find solutions to mitigate the effects of global warming on corals.
+This is evident in an increase of frequency and severity of global coral bleaching events (loss of coral symbionts due to heat stress, picture 2.1) leading to coral death and reef degradation.
+While comparatively much research has been done to understand the mechanisms of thermal tolerance, the current focus of the MABEE Lab is to find solutions to mitigate the effects of global warming on corals.
 The need for immediate and ambitious action plans to mitigate global warming-related reef loss has become a high priority, in particular after the most recent devastating global coral bleaching event (2014-2017).
 Such plans may include novel interventions, such as assisted evolution, reef shading, or artificial upwelling (AU).
-The MABEE Lab is one of very few labs that explores the potential utility of artificial upwelling, a geoengineering technology that uplifts cooler deep water to the warm surface waters during heat stress events (image 2.2).
+The MABEE Lab is one of very few labs that explores the potential utility of artificial upwelling, a geoengineering technology that uplifts cooler deep water to the warm surface waters during heat stress events (picture 2.2).
 This management tool could offer a localized mid-term solution to allow corals a more gradual adjustment to global warming.

 Students involved in the DFG artificial upwelling project (lab-experiment):